chuckth3truck/Startup/conflictTest.md

-This is a conflict conflicting with snother conflict in a conflicting way
+This is a conflict conflicting with another conflict in a conflicting way